 .DELETE_ON_ERROR special target helps eliminate possible downstream problems in your makefiles.
 You’ll also come to understand why most makefiles should include it.

 A makefile consists of one or more rules.
-Here is an example with one rule:
+Here’s an example with one rule:

 languages.csv: projects.json python extract_languages.py projects.json > languages.csv

-Certain names that begin with a period have special meanings if they appear as targets.
-For example, if a rule exists with
+Certain names that begin with a period have special meaning if they appear as targets.
+For example, consider a rule having

-.PHONY as the target name, then the prerequisites of this rule will be considered phony targets and will always have their recipes run regardless of their last-modified times.
-The
+.PHONY as its target name.
+The rule prerequisites will be considered phony targets and will always have their recipes run, regardless of their last modified times.

-.PHONY special target is an example of a special target configuring how make treats its prerequisites.
-Other special targets act as global configuration.
+.PHONY is one example of a special target that configures how make treats its prerequisites.
+Others act as global configuration.
 For example, the

 .ONE_SHELL special targets act globally.